Skip to main content

 Specimen Identification

 We cannot accept specimens that are not properly labeled.
 Two forms of patient ID are required by the College of American Pathologists (CAP).
 Label primary* specimen container wall (not the lid) with two (2) identifiers and the source of specimen at the time of collection.
-Place 1 of the peel-off labels from the Test Requisition onto each specimen container, if available.
+Place one (1) of the peel-off labels from the Test Requisition onto each specimen container, if available.

 Submitted slides must be labeled with two (2) acceptable positive patient identifiers.